The Adobe Acrobat Sign "Enforce Identity Authentication" feature is available with the enterprise and business service plans.

 Other triggers will force authentication when a signature is applied and/or when the signature process is completed.

 The triggers enabled encompass all signers included in the agreement (internal and external).

-Access to the feature is on the Bio-Pharma Settings page and is available to all customers with an enterprise service plan.
+Access to the feature is on the Bio-Pharma Settings page and is available to all customers with an enterprise or business service plan.

 For Enforce identity authentication to work, the signer must be authenticating their identity with either:

 The authentication method is defined on the Send Settings page in the Identity Authentication Methods section.

 When enabled, Enforced identity authentication requires the signer to authenticate when opening the agreement.